Our Family Law Practice Areas

 Every financial situation is different, this is something you should speak with an attorney about before making a decision.
 Prepare yourself for the idea that you might have to transfer money from a joint account to protect yourself financially.
 The alternative is to potentially live without access to money you need for yourself and your children.

 Family law attorneys typically require you to deposit a “retainer” or “trust deposit” with the law firm.
 These terms refer to money which you deposit with your attorney’s law firm, which the firm will use to bill legal services and pay for costs (e.g., filing fees).
 The law firm will hold the money in a “trust account” for you–i.e., the money is the yours and is accounted for as the law firm uses the trust account to move the case forward.

-The trust account is a bank account held at an accredited financial institution that is approved by the Oregon State Bar.
+The trust account is a bank account held at an accredited financial institution that is approved by the Washington State Bar.
 If the amount of money in trust is enough to finalize your case, the remaining balance is refunded to you.
 If a first trust deposit is not enough to take you through the entire case, additional deposits will be requested.

 There is no exact answer to this question because there is usually no “average” amount.
 We don’t believe in cookie cutter solutions, or that our clients are average.
 We do believe everyone has very unique circumstances that deserve the right amount of time and attention for their specific issue.
 Our goal is to provide exceptional value to all of our clients and find ways to pay for ourselves.
 That sometimes is in acquiring better results with very tangible issues: Spousal support, child support, property division and debt division.
 Sometimes that value is in helping our clients have better results with obtaining custody, more parenting time and creating better futures for their children.

 Your business has the potential to be treated like a piece of property and divided.
 This would be similar to any other property that exists in your marriage, like a home, automobile, or retirement account.